-Dr. Benjamin Strauss serves as Chief Scientist at Climate Central.
-He is a national expert and author of numerous scientific papers and reports on sea level rise, as well as architect of the Surging Seas suite of maps, tools and visualizations, which have earned more than 100 million page views.
-Strauss has testified before the U.S. Senate and presented to state and local elected officials, and the White House has highlighted his work.
-His research and Surging Seas have generated coverage across the U.S. and internationally by, among others, the New York Times, Washington Post, AP, Reuters, Bloomberg, The Guardian and USA Today, totaling more than 10,000 stories.
+Dr. Benjamin Strauss was elected President and CEO of Climate Central in April 2018 and also serves as Chief Scientist.
+He is author of numerous scientific papers and reports on sea-level rise and is architect of the Surging Seas suite of maps, tools and visualizations.
+Strauss has testified before the U.S. Senate and presented to state and local elected officials, and his past work has been cited by the White House and the Secretary-General of the United Nations.
+Surging Seas has earned more than 100 million page views, and with Strauss’s research has generated more than 10,000 appearances in U.S. and international publications, including the New York Times, Washington Post, AP, Reuters, Bloomberg, China Daily and The Hindu.
 He has appeared as an expert on national network news, nationally syndicated radio and documentary television.

 Kopp RE, DeConto RM, Bader DA, Hay CC, Horton RM, Kulp S, Oppenheimer M, Pollard D, Strauss BH (2017) Evolving Understanding of Antarctic Ice‐Sheet Physics and Ambiguity in Probabilistic Sea‐Level Projections.
 Earth's Future.

 Kulp S, Strauss BH (2017) Rapid escalation of coastal flood exposure in US municipalities from sea level rise.
 Climatic Change 142(3-4):477-89.